 Learn How Credit Is Used

-What happens when you apply for an apartment lease or a car loan is that lenders will check your credit score with any of the three major credit reporting bureaus — Experian, Equifax and TransUnion in the U.S. — to determine whether to approve your application.
+When you apply for an apartment lease or a car loan, for example, lenders will check your credit score with any of the three major credit reporting bureaus.
+These are Experian, Equifax and TransUnion in the U.S. This determines whether they approve your application.
 If you’ve just arrived, chances are you don’t have a credit score, which sometimes equates to having bad credit.

 The less creditworthy you seem, the more likely you’ll be denied a loan (or lease) and if you do, you’ll be charged higher than average interest rates because you’re seen as risky to the lender.